Hoffmation/Hoffmation-Base/docs/V3_Migration_Guide.md

 1. `iVibrationSensor`: Some properties used "Griff" this is moved to respective english terms and some other properties are now `readonly`.
 2. `iCameraDevice`: Blocking by griff/handle only is removed towards any device now being capable of setting a block (or lifting it).
 3. `iEnergyManager` now implements `iDisposable` instead of providing it's own cleanup method.
-4`iHeater` now implements `iDisposable` instead of providing a method to stop the interval.
+4. `iHeater` now implements `iDisposable` instead of providing a method to stop the interval.

 ## Command Changes
 A short document explaining the reasons/benefits of Command-Based structure is upcoming.